ispc/ispc/docs/faq.rst

   + `How can a gang of program instances generate variable amounts of output efficiently?`_
   + `Is it possible to use ispc for explicit vector programming?`_
   + `How can I debug my ispc programs using Valgrind?`_
+  + `foreach statements generate more complex assembly than I'd expect; what's going on?`_

 Understanding ispc's Output
 ===========================